School of Logic

 Curriculum

 Fostering a passion for history, reading, and writing is a cornerstone of education at Valor.
 Through our comprehensive curriculum, students mature into skilled writers and enthusiastic readers, enabling them to tackle increasingly complex texts and classical literature.
-The dynamic structure of our Humanities block allows for an immersive exploration of historical epochs alongside the study of corresponding literary classics.
+The dynamic structure of our humanities block allows for an immersive exploration of historical epochs alongside the study of corresponding literary classics.
 Our educators focus on honing students’ communication skills through an intensive examination of the English language.
 This includes sentence diagramming, vocabulary enrichment, and paper editing.
 As students refine their communication abilities, they are better equipped to articulate their thoughts in speeches and engage in meaningful discussions.
 This educational approach empowers students to draw interdisciplinary connections, think autonomously, communicate with confidence, and cultivate a love for learning.

 In our mathematics curriculum, the emphasis extends beyond mere proficiency in problem-solving to include a deep understanding of mathematical concepts.
 We aim to inspire students to engage rigorously and creatively with the subject.
 Mathematics is presented both as a valuable tool for comprehending the world and as a divine creation of intricate beauty.
 Our program ensures that your child will not only become adept at solving problems but will also develop a genuine appreciation for the subject.
 Students are thus equipped to appreciate the elegance and utility of mathematics while tackling both theoretical and real-world challenges.

 Clear communication stands as a central tenet of Valor’s educational philosophy across all subject areas.
-Our foreign language curriculum, particularly Latin, aligns with our mission to equip students to positively impact culture for God’s glory.
+Our world languages curriculum, particularly Latin, aligns with our mission to equip students to positively impact culture for God’s glory.
 Mastery of Latin serves as a gateway to understanding multiple languages, offering students foundational insights into the mechanics of language itself.
 Latin not only facilitates the learning of modern Romance languages but also enriches students’ grasp of English vocabulary and sentence structure.
 A significant portion of English’s polysyllabic words have Latin origins, and our Latin curriculum is carefully designed to enhance English vocabulary.
 At Valor, students are actively engaged in the grand discourse of Western Civilization and global culture, and a key component of this engagement is the enriching study of Latin.

 The Bible curriculum for Valor’s School of Logic is designed to foster a foundational understanding of Scripture while deeply engaging students in discipleship.
 Aligned with our mission to ‘cultivate fervent disciples of Jesus,’ it is imperative that our students are well-versed in God’s Word and comprehend His overarching narrative of creation and redemption from Genesis to Revelation.
 To this end, the curriculum offers an in-depth study of the Old Testament in the 6th and 7th grades, and the New Testament in the 8th grade.
 Our aim is for students to grasp God’s ongoing work through comprehensive biblical study and to understand their role in this divine narrative through discipleship.